Master of Arts in Mental Health

 The Master of Arts in Mental Health Program Timeline

-The program includes 11 courses that are delivered online – your class will meet virtually at scheduled times to learn together:
+All courses are delivered online – your class will meet virtually at scheduled times to learn together.

 - Issues in Family-Related Social Policy